tangle-network/server-blueprint/README.md

 2. Spawning the blueprint service
 3. Requesting a new blueprint instance
 4. Accepting the service request
-5. Starting the MCP server
+5. Starting the server
 6. Generating authentication tokens
-7. Testing with MCP Inspector
+7. Testing with HTTP clients (curl, browser, Postman)

 ### Internal Workflow

-For a detailed understanding of the internal workflow, see [`mcp-blueprint-flowchart.md`](mcp-blueprint-flowchart.md), which provides a comprehensive flowchart showing:
+For a detailed understanding of the internal workflow, see the code in `blueprint/src/manager/` which provides a clear overview of runtime initialization and port management:

 - User request flow and configuration processing
 - Runtime detection and package management